 Difference between Electrical Conductor, Semiconductor, and Insulator

 The property which makes a material insulator, conductor, or semiconductor is electrical resistivity.
 Electrical resistivity is the measure of how difficult a material passes a current.
-Which depends upon the availability of free electronic or ions.
-The more free-electrons/ion available at a body the more it will be a conductor and fewer electrons/ions mean insulator.
+Which depends upon the availability of free electronics or ions.
+The more free electrons/ions available in a body the more it will be a conductor and fewer electrons/ions mean an insulator.

 Let’s have a close look at them.